 The dermis plays a critical role in the overall health, texture and appearance of your skin.
 Blood vessels within the dermis supply the epidermis with nutrients and oxygen, which are essential for the formation of healthy new cells.
 These nutrients are supplied by the nutrient-rich foods you consume.
 Fibers of collagen and elastin are two proteins produced in the dermis.
 They are responsible for the strength and flexibility of skin tone and firmness.
 The dermis is where both topically applied and internally consumed ingredients can have the most profound impact - resulting in stronger, healthier cells at the surface.

 Recent studies show that skin cells have a circadian rhythm and that the critical functions your skin performs, are controlled by a time regulator.
 This smart, inner clock acts like an on-and-off switch and controls skin cell activity, telling it when to start renewing, or when to stop DNA repair, for example.
 This is a compelling discovery for skin care treatments and application practices.

-Our topical products are designed to work with the renewal process of your skin's anatomy and its circadian rhythm, or chronobiology.
-They are designed to be applied strategically, to synch with your skin's rhythm, for 24-hour care.
+Our topical and wellness-from-within products are designed to work with the renewal process of your body's anatomy and its circadian rhythm, or chronobiology.
+They are designed to be used strategically, to synch with your body's rhythm, for 24-hour care.
 They are preventative and reactive solutions that improve, maintain, protect, and enhance the skin's layers.
-Our products care for your skin - inside and out - with adaptogenic, antioxidant, and anti-inflammatories, essential, nutrient-rich lipids, and collagen and elastin boosters and mood enhancing ingredients that:
+Our products care for you - inside and out - with adaptogenic, antioxidant, and anti-inflammatories, essential, nutrient-rich lipids, and collagen and elastin boosters and mood enhancing ingredients that:

 strengthen the protective barrier layer

 fight damaging stressors that break down collagen and elastin

-Simply put, our products work with your skin's own system of care to support you at every age! > Body Health
+Simply put, our products work with your body's own system of care to support you at every age! > Body Health